Transsexuality, being Transgender,

 2000-2003: An official, although initially secret, ruling by the Vatican: (Continued):

-Bishop Gregory may not have been aware of the existence of intersexual babies who are born with ambiguous genitalia and whose birth gender cannot be determined "at the moment of birth."
+When Bishop Wilton D. Gregory of Belleville, IL., president of the U.S. Bishops' Conference, informed the clergy in the U.S. about the Vatican's letter, he may not have been aware of the existence of intersexual babies who are born with ambiguous genitalia and whose birth gender cannot be determined "at the moment of birth."

 According to the Catholic News Service, the document seems to regard transsexuals as being mentally ill, unstable, and mentally incompetent.
 It states: